 Samira Ahmed is an award winning journalist and broadcaster, and a visiting professor of Journalism at Kingston University with a special focus on culture, politics and social change.
 She won Audio Broadcaster of the Year at the 2020 British Press Guild Awards for her work as a presenter of Front Row on Radio 4 and her Podcast How I Found My Voice.

 Samira was previously a presenter and correspondent at Channel 4 News, where she won the Stonewall Broadcast of the Year award for her investigation into rape in South Africa and she made the Channel 4 documentary series "Islam Unveiled" about the status of Muslim women around the world.

-She has been a reporter on Radio 4's Today Programme and Newsnight, where she uncovered a major charity scandal, and was one of the first journalists to investigate the emergence of radical Islam at British universities.
+She has been a reporter on and also presented Radio 4's Today Programme.
+On Newsnight, where she uncovered a major charity scandal, and was one of the first journalists to investigate the emergence of radical Islam at British universities.
 She also covered the OJ Simpson case as BBC's Los Angeles Correspondent.

 Her natural competitive streak found an outlet when she won Celebrity Mastermind in 2010 and again in a Champion’s edition in 2019.

 Samira read English at St Edmund Hall, Oxford University and started her career as a BBC News Trainee and was made a honorary fellow of Oxford University in 2018.

 She speaks German and Hindi/Urdu.

 Samira is a highly sought after conference chair, interviewer and professional moderator for cultural discussions at many major institutions including the British Film Institute, The British Museum, The Science Museum group and Royal Shakespeare Company.
 She’s also done events for the United Nations, and several UK government departments, including The Home Office, the Department for International Development and the Cabinet Office.
 She presented the Civil Service awards for 5 years.